margodegraaf/margodegraaf.github.io/README.md

 ## HTML
 * Always Close Your Tags
 * Never Use Inline Styles
-* Never Use Inline Javascript.
+* Never Use Inline Javascript
 * Place all External CSS Files Within the Head Tag
 * Keep Your Tag Names Lowercase